-Auber Instruments warrants this controller to be free from defects in material and workmanship for a period of one (1) year from the date of the original purchase when utilized for normal household use, subject to the following conditions, exclusions and exceptions.
+Auber Instruments warrants this controller to be free from defects in both material and workmanship for a period of one (1) year from the date of the original purchase.
+Warranty is only valid for when purchases are utilized for normal household use, subject to the following conditions, exclusions and exceptions.
 The sensor of the controller is warranted for 90 days.

 If your appliance fails to operate properly, please contact Auber's customer support.
 If the appliance is found by Auber Instruments to be defective in material or workmanship, Auber Instruments will repair or replace it free of charge.
 A dated proof of purchase may be required.
+An unique RMA number will be assigned for this return/repair.

 The liability of Auber Instruments is limited solely to the cost of the repair or replacement of the unit at our discretion.
 This warranty does not cover normal wear of parts and does not apply to any unit that has been tampered with or used for commercial purposes.
 This limited warranty does not cover damage caused by misuse, abuse, negligent handling or damage due to faulty packaging or mishandling in transit.
-This warranty does not cover damage or defects caused by or resulting from damages from shipping or repairs, service or alterations to the product or any of its parts which have been performed by a repairperson or facility not authorized by Auber Instruments.
+This warranty does not cover damage or defects caused by or resulting from damages from shipping or repairs, services, or alterations to the product or any of its parts that has been performed by a repairperson or facility not authorized by Auber Instruments.